Luis20matias/Portfolio/README.md

 * :books: I've completed an English course at Municipal Human Resources Development Institute (Imparh) in Brazil.

-* :mag: Searching for new remote jobs with Data Science and Machine Learning using Python language.
+* :mag: Searching for new remote jobs with Data Science and Machine Learning.

 **Background in:** Python, Machine Learning, Deep Learning, TensorFlow, Keras, and Scikit Learn.